 Asked about her beauty secret, Sushmita Sen said, "I think people give too much importance to the age factor.
 Ageing isn't a new thing and everybody has to go through it at some point of time.
 I want to age gracefully and enjoy the process."

 On the work front, Sushmita Sen was last seen onscreen in 2010 in the Bollywood film No Problem and in a Bengali film Nirbaak (2015).
 On her comeback in the film industry, Sush said, "I have been saying this for quite a long time...
-When I will be back on big screen, the audiences should be happy.
+When I will be back on the big screen, the audiences should be happy.
 They should say, 'Now that's called a comeback and we really like her'.
 So, fingers crossed.
 This year, we should make that happen."

 Sushmita Sen says that nowadays, the Hindi film industry is not based on an artiste's look and age but on talent.
 She believes that age only adds experience to the actor's career.
 "No, I don't agree with that, not today...if you had asked me this when I joined the film industry, I would have said a resounding yes! but at this stage, when you look at an 'English Vinglish', you look at Sridevi, you think wow," Sushmita Sen had told IANS in an e-mail, when asked if she thinks the Indian film industry is based on looks and age and not on an actor's talent.

 Sushmita Sen says that it would be a tragedy if an actor's career gets over at the age of 25.
-"It's a fantastic time for women actors in the film industry because I have seen in the last 13 years alone, the whole concept of a woman-centric film being the centre of all the attention," Sushmita Sen told IANS.
+"It's a fantastic time for women actors in the film industry because I have seen in the last few years alone, the whole concept of a woman-centric film being the centre of all the attention," Sushmita Sen told IANS.

 "We're a lovely film-going nation.
-I do feel very strongly that more and more opportunities such as these should arise through a good script, great makers and an audience that is willing to learn and enjoy different kinds of Cinema," said Sushmita Sen.
+I do feel very strongly that more and more opportunities such as these should arise through a good script, great makers and an audience that is willing to learn and enjoy different kinds of cinema," said Sushmita Sen.

 Sushmita Sen said, "It is a beautiful thing to grow and then to depict that in cinema...So I, disagree with that...
 We are definitely headed in the right direction and there is a roll and a script for everyone...We just need the right directors to come up with them."